badicsalex/hun_law_py/README.md

   than other pdf2txt implementations.
 * Parse "Magyar Közlöny" PDFs into individual Acts
 * Separate Acts into structural elements (Articles, subpoints, etc.)
+* Generate simple TXT and HTML version of the parsed documents

 Things planned: